seasean/Match-Or-Death/README.md

-old-maid
+Match-Or-Death
 ========

-Javascript card game 'Old Maid'.
+Javascript card game "Match Or Death" based on concepts from the game Old Maid.
-Coding practice modeling a card game, plays in the console.
+Plays in the console.